COVID-19 secure: for employers and others

 - If you have appointed someone to help you with your health and safety obligations, work with them to review your arrangements and precautions to make sure they are adequate in the light of the guidance issued.
 This should reflect any responsibilities you may have under health and safety law, along with any commitments you have made in your health and safety policy if you have prepared one.

 - If you need to complete risk assessments to meet your responsibilities under health and safety law, you must review these.
 This is to make sure that they are valid and have identified any additional precautions you need to take to deal with the risk of COVID-19.
 In some cases you may choose to complete a specific risk assessment.
 You should use the guidance or other trusted information to inform your decisions about the adequacy of your existing precautions and others that might be necessary.
 The guidance sets out useful checklists relating to specific precautions that might be appropriate for certain workplaces.
+A sample risk assessment is available here.
 You should pay particular attention to protecting those who are especially vulnerable to COVID-19 and may be at work.
 Once complete, you should share the results of your risk assessment with your staff.
 You should also consider publishing it on your website if you have one.
 There is an expectation that all employers having more than 50 workers will do this.
 A formal notice is available that you should display to show you have followed the guidance.

 - You may need to review other, more specific risk assessments that you have made to comply with legal obligations.
 An example would be your fire risk assessment.
 This would be in the light of any changes you have made to your premises, its layout or work activities that may have a bearing on them.